finos/common-domain-model/GOVERNANCE.md

   * Function signatures may not be changed in such a way as to invalidate previous callers (e.g addition of new mandatory parameters, or removal/change of existing parameters.)
     * Change to the DSL that results in change to any of the generated code's public interfaces is prohibited
   * Test cases that passed in a prior version shall continue to work.
+  * We allow some minor exceptions to these rules for newly introduced functionality that may not be fully formed, as part of the PR process for defect corrections
+  * Functionality shall not be removed between major versions without advance notice

 Please note that full, bidirectional interoperability between minor versions is not required.
 If an application uses functionality in version x.y, it does not need to fully interoperate with version x.y-1, assuming that the older version does not include that functionality.
 However, if an application uses functionality found in version x.y, it should be able to interoperate with version x.y+1.